-

 VIKTOR & ROLF dress and stylist’s own earrings.

 Then, at 20, she moved to New York.
 “I was really only moving out there to pursue school [FIT],” Rena explains, “but then I sort of just started being in the right rooms, getting invited to brand events, and in October of 2022, I style-assisted my first shoot.”
-She was invited to a casting for a streetwear brand Bstroy for their collaboration with Givenchy, giggling as she recounts the potential modeling opportunity: “I was like ‘I’m not a model—I’m five-four!’
+She was invited to a casting for streetwear brand Bstroy's collaboration with Givenchy, and giggles as she recounts the potential modeling opportunity: “I was like ‘I’m not a model—I’m five-four!’
 But my gut said, ‘Sierra, just ask to style-assist the shoot.’”
 All the what-ifs disappeared after the right people watched her work.

 Rena describes her role on that first Givenchy x Bstroy shoot—running around, being on a call sheet, sailing through a 12-hour-day—as a life-changing I-can-do-this moment.
 “It felt natural to me.”
 The New Yorker found herself in high demand afterward, barely grazing the seemingly intractable assistant phase before claiming her spot on top.
 “I just started getting lead after lead and now that’s sort of what it’s become.
 I’ve styled SZA, Tyla, Coi Leray... it’s been crazy.”